The Bookie, Student Bookstore

 The fastest way to receive your refund is to mail your parking permit to WSU Vancouver Parking Services, 14204 NE Salmon Creek Avenue, Vancouver, WA 98686 with your request for a refund.
 Your refund amount will be prorated per the post date of your mailed permit return.
 Parking Services contacts are firstname.lastname@example.org, 360-546-9002 and 360-546-9003.
 Parking permit enforcement is still in effect per state law.

-No. The Student Wellness Center is closed until May 4.
+No. The Student Wellness Center is closed until further notice.
 Staff will be available by phone, email and video conferencing but appointments will need to be scheduled in advance.

 Health Services will be open Mondays 11 a.m. – 4 p.m.